-While the SFC recognizes that financial reports of recognized jurisdiction schemes [see 1.2] will vary in content, financial reports are expected to offer investors comparable disclosure as set out in this appendixAppendix.
-Although financial reports of recognized jurisdiction schemes will generally be reviewed on the basis that they already comply in substance with this appendixAppendix, disclosure must be made of transactions with connected persons and soft commission dollar arrangements [see items 2 and 3 under Notes to the AccountsFinancial Reports in this Appendix(2) and (3)].
+While the SFC recognizes that financial reports of recognized jurisdiction schemes [see 1.2 of this UT Code] will vary in content, financial reports are expected to offer investors comparable disclosure as set out in this appendixAppendix.
+Although financial reports of recognized jurisdiction schemes will generally be reviewed on the basis that they already comply in substance with this appendixAppendix, disclosure must be made of transactions with connected persons and soft commission\dollar arrangements [see items 2 and 3(a) under\Notes to the AccountsFinancial Reports in this Appendix(2) and (3)].
 The SFC reserves the right to require additional disclosure.